GrimDevelopment/gutil/README.md

 ### Template integration

 Integrate the vibe-coding-template (or any repo) into your current project, then remove the temporary clone.
-By default, conflicts abort unless `--overwrite` is set.
-Excludes VCS metadata (`.git`) and any names you pass via `--exclude`.
+By default, merging is performed via `rsync -a --exclude='.git' --ignore-existing` so existing files are left untouched; `--overwrite` drops the `--ignore-existing` flag.
+You can exclude additional paths with `--exclude`.

 ```sh
 # Integrate the default vibe-coding-template into the current directory